philipstubbs13/frontend_masters/basics-of-go/README.md

 Packaging
 * Go just produces a binary
 * It doesn't provide any packaging solution
-* If we want to embed assets for an app we need to use third-party or OSs tools
+* If we want to embed assets for an app we need to use third-party or OSs tools.